 Add kosher or coarse salt and mix the salt into the vegetables to draw out extra moisture.
 Let the mixture sit for 3 hours at room temperature.

 In the meantime in a large pot add 5% apple cider vinegar, and the sugar.
-Heat to dissolve the sugar (you may reduce some o the sugar if you want depending on your food taste preference.
+Heat to dissolve the sugar (you may reduce some of the sugar if you want).

 Add the rinsed off vegetables that have been drained into the boiling pickling liquid.
 Continue to let things cook but REMOVE the pot from the heat before it reaches boiling point.